aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-layer-management-effects/render-exposure-adjustment-layer-psd/_index.md

 im.save(psdPathAfterChange);  // Save the changes to the PSD file
 ```

-This line saves the modified PSD file to the specified path, preserving your exposure adjustments.
+The modified PSD keeps all original layers intact, but the exposure adjustment now reflects the new settings.

-## Step 4: Export as PNG
+### Step 4: Export the Result as PNG

-To export the updated PSD file as a PNG, follow these steps:

 ```java
 String pngExportPath = dataDir + "ExposureAdjustmentLayerChanged.png";  // Path to save the PNG file